ESGF/esgf-user-support/faq.rst

 ******************

-For questions regarding the data management and the performance of ESGF portals and nodes, please send an email to the user support emailing list: esgf-user@lists.llnl.gov.
+For questions regarding the data management and the performance of ESGF portals and nodes, please send an email to the user support emailing list: esgf-user@llnl.gov.

 We are the data managers of several petabytes of data, in order to reproduce your issue we need the following information: